alexeilebedev/openacr/README.md

 Install brew.
 Then,

-    brew install mariadb openssl nasm
+    brew install mariadb openssl
     ln -s /usr/local/opt/openssl/lib/libcrypto.a /usr/local/lib/
     ln -s /usr/local/opt/openssl/lib/libssl.a /usr/local/lib/

-`Mysql` seems to be broken under Brew (somebody didn't clean the lines...)
+Please note that mariadb, not mysql should be installed.
-There are missing headers.
-Since MariaDB is the successor to `mysql`, there doesn't seem to be much point in supporting `mysql`.
-In any case, `acr` doesn't have any dependency on `mysql`.
-It simply provides an convenient adaptor to it.
+Since MariaDB is the successor to `mysql`, there shouldn't be a problem.

-Nasm is required because `abt` uses it to embed git info into compiled executables.

-MacOS's `g++` is actually clang, and it's slightly incompatible with ther  `g++` that I've seen.
-Since clang is the main and official compiler for MacOS, OpenACR on MacOS uses `clang`.
-For this, the following additional setup is necessary:

-    COMPILER=clang++
-    export COMPILER
-    ln -sf clang.release-x86_64 dflt.release-x86_64

 ### Path

 All commands can be issued from this, top-level directory.